TactilityProject/Tactility/Documentation/ideas.md

 ## Higher Priority

+- Require either SD card present or at least 8MB of flash.
+This way we can increase firmware size, ensure performance, and have a single location for storing data.
+- Consider storing data on SD card in `/tactility` folder (for usage with Launcher)
 - Add font design tokens such as "regular", "title" and "smaller".
 Perhaps via the LVGL kernel module.
 - Add kernel listening mechanism so that the root device init can be notified when a device becomes available:
   Callback for device/start stop with filtering on device type: